Gibby/sdr-trunk/README.md

     * Starts runworker x2
     * Serving local audio files
     * Sending emails like at user signup
+    * Auto importing talk groups from the same csv file as recorder.
   * Not working:
     * No Social Logins yet
     * Serving audio files with s3
       * Might be added
-    * Auto importing talk groups from the csv file that is used with trunk-recorder
-      * Will hopefully be added
-      * trunk-player and trunk-recorder don't use the same columns..... :(
-      * Seems to be a length limit on the csv also

 ## Extra To-Do's:
 * Might split out the sdr container to 2 containers, 1 for the recorder and 1 for the player.